Melatonin For Sleep Problems

-Melatonin as a medicine can be helpful for some children.
+Melatonin as a medicine can be helpful for some children, especially children with autism spectrum disorder.
 But, in New Zealand, all use in children is 'off-label'.
 That means using the medicine in a different way from the approved use.

 Melatonin can be helpful for some but not all sleep problems.
 It's safest to talk to your family doctor before using it.